The University Library strives to provide the best possible access to materials and services for patrons with

 - Accessible parking is close to the building in both parking lots.

 See the “Building Accessibility” section above for information about parking near specific library locations.
 For more information about accessible parking, contact Auxiliary Services at 404-413-9500 or visit Georgia State’s parking website.

 The library follows Georgia State’s policy on service animals: Service animals are welcome in public areas of the library.
 Emotional support animals are not allowed in common areas of campus, including the library.

 For more information about library accommodations, see the library’s policy on services for patrons with disabilities.
-For information about accessibility services and resources around campus, visit the website for Georgia State’s Office of Disability Services.
+For information about accessibility services and resources around campus, visit the website for Georgia State’s Access and Accommodations Center.

 We welcome your suggestions for improving library services.
 If you encounter accessibility barriers at the library or on the library website, contact the Associate Dean of Public Services, Bryan Sinclair.